The Kingdom Awaits

 Welcome to the Northeast Kingdom, Enduro World Series!

-Whether you’re attending both days of the international mountain biking Enduro World Series event at Burke Mountain on August 13-14 or happen to be passing through the area that same weekend, explore what this week holds for our corner of Vermont.
+Whether you’re attending both days of the international mountain biking Enduro World Series event at Burke Mountain on August 13-14 or happen to be passing through the area this weekend, explore what this week holds for our corner of Vermont.

 You’ve arrived in the Northeast Kingdom.
 Bordered by Canada and northern New Hampshire, the Kingdom is a hub for mountain biking, great local bites and brews, and some of Vermont’s most scenic locations.

 The ENDURO race takes place at Burke Mountain, located in the Eastern Trek area of the Kingdom.
 Explore the communities in and around St. Johnsbury, Lyndon, Burke, and Island Pond.
 Depending how far you follow the Eastern Trek, you may end up reaching some of Vermont’s most remote destinations including Canaan.

 Food Truck Popup, St. Johnsbury

 Come order dinner and dessert from the region’s favorite food vendors, listen to live music, and play a game of corn hole on the lawn at the new Three Rivers Path Trailhead Pavilion at 195 Bay Street.
 The Lamoille Valley Rail Trail is just a short stroll or bike ride away, if you need to stretch your legs after all those goodies.